If the boogeyman had a name, his initials would be R.S.V.

-Dominic, my tiniest twin, graduated from the NICU on Halloween 2013, right before his due date.
+D, my tiniest twin, graduated from the NICU on Halloween 2013, right before his due date.
 On January 2nd 2014, he started breathing fast, so we took him to the hospital.
 He spent the next 4 weeks in the PICU battling RSV.

 During that month, my 6 pound baby stopped breathing, had to be resuscitated, suffered a collapsed lung, and needed a blood transfusion.
 And those are just a few of the traumatic events he endured.

 Thankfully, with the help of the doctors, nurses, and prayers sent by so many loved ones, they both made a full recovery.

 In an effort to help other NICU parents, I want to share some of the knowledge I gained while my babies were sick.

-It seemed like Dominic had just left the NICU when he started getting sick again.
-I didn’t want to be “that mom” – the one who over reacts to every-little-thing wrong with her baby.
+It seemed like D had just left the NICU when he started getting sick again.
+I didn’t want to be that mom – the one who over reacts to every-little-thing wrong with her baby.

 But remember this: If your baby is having trouble breathing, that is a medical emergency.
 RSV is dangerous.
 Don’t wait to get treatment.

 I took D to my local hospital when he first started showing symptoms.
 They told me he had pneumonia, gave him a breathing treatment and antibiotics, and sent us home.

-When we arrived at the ER, Dominic was immediately rushed to the back for testing and treatment.
+When we arrived at the ER, D was immediately rushed to the back for testing and treatment.
 As it turns out, he didn’t have pneumonia.
 He had RSV – and it was bad.

 My oldest son has dealt with asthma since he was 2 years old.
-So when I saw Dominic having a hard time breathing, I immediately gave him a nebulizer treatment in order to help open his airways.
+So when I saw D having a hard time breathing, I immediately gave him a nebulizer treatment in order to help open his airways.

-If you know someone with a baby in the NICU, or know someone who was recently discharged, please share this with them.
-NICU parents are busy.
+NICU parents and new parents are busy.
 They may not know anything about RSV.
 You could help them make better decisions than I made.